sourceryinstitute/MORFEUS-Source/README.md

 Sourcery Institute and GSE staff working on the project have access to the (for now) private MORFEUS source repsitory at https://github.com/sourceryinstitute/MORFEUS-Source.
-The plan is to eventually open source this, once appropriate checks have been made and the source is deemed ready for public scrutiny.
+The plan is to eventually open-source this, once appropriate checks have been made and the source is deemed ready for public scrutiny.

 __NRC Staff *DO NOT* have access to the source repository__ (until it